-Music is delivered through Inside Music, a progressive framework for teaching and learning musical skills and concepts throughout school.
+Music is delivered through Charanga, a Musical School Scheme provides teachers with week-by-week lessons for each year group in the school, from ages 5–11 including teaching skills of Listening and Appraising; Musical Activities — creating and exploring; and Singing and Performing.
 The curriculum is enhanced with the opportunities to learn a recorder from Summer term in Year 2 and throughout Year 3.
 Once in Year 4 the children are given a brass instrument to learn and progress through preliminary and other grades with support from specialist teaching provided by Bury Music Service.
 Musical shows are also performed from Reception to Year 6 at different points in the year which enrich children’s musical experiences also.

 E-safety is delivered in each class using the eAWARE scheme.
 This enables pupils to answer questions about their understanding of E-safety and then the teacher is able to teach gaps in the children's knowledge.

 We follow the Learning Challenge Curriculum through a sequence of Art lessons, this involves encouraging the children to express their creativity and artistic ability.
 The children have the opportunity to research artists, experiment with different media, plan and produce final pieces, then finally evaluate their work.
 In each year group the children also have the opportunity to study an artist in depth over the course of the year.